jsager621/OSC.jl/README.md

 Note that compiling the C and C++ files there requires the rest of the liblo and oscpack libraries, respectively.

 # Performance
-The current state of the implementation has a lot of room for performance improvements.
-A simple read and write benchmark against liblo currently gives me:
+Raw read/write performance is now comparable to Liblo.
+Note that parse/read performance works by directly writing the incoming buffer into the data structure.
+To use the OSC arguments in convenient Julia types they still need to be parsed which is slower (probably improvable).

 ```
 Liblo parse:  56.270000 ns per message
 Liblo encode:  96.135000 ns per message

-OSC.jl parse: 54.28445339202881 ns per message
+OSC.jl parse: 53.934574127197266 ns per message
-OSC.jl encode: 759.86647605896 ns per message
+OSC.jl encode: 122.9095458984375 ns per message

+With parsing to convenient types:
+OSC.jl Read Performance: 209.98108386993408 nanoseconds per message
 ```

 # TODO